JSachdev92/BehaviouralCloning/Jayant_Sachdev_BehavioralCloning.md

 I still noticed that the training loss kept decreasing while the validation loss stabalized after 10 epochs, so i added another dropout layer after the first convolutional layer.

 However, i noticed that the performance kept on degrading rather than improving.
-After collected multiple sets on new data and training on that, i made a few realizations. firstly, the ratio of data for each situation is important.
+After collecting multiple sets of new data and training on that, i made a few realizations. firstly, the ratio of data for each situation is important.
 I had collected too much data focusing on recovering in various scenario's that it dwarfed the normal driving data and the vehicle would behave poorly as a result.
 In addition, i realized that the 2nd dropout layer was causing underfitting, which was not noticed in the data, but was clearly visible in the simulator as no amount of new data would resolve the performance issues.

 As a result, i removed the dropout layer after the first convolutional layer and kept the dropout layer before the fully connected layers.
 Also, i collected a competely new data set that contained 3 laps of smooth driving out of which 1 lap was recorded going the other way.
 In addition to the 3 laps, about 30% additional data was recorded doing recovery maneuvers and regular driving in parts of the track that were unique, like the bridge and sections with only one lane line.